photography of seashore during sunset

 Although the North Rim is closed, the South Rim offers plenty of areas to explore.
 You will gain epic canyon views along scenic drives and hiking trails.

 If you have older children who love lengthy hikes, you can find plenty of challenging trails.
-Stay calm if your children are younger.
-The Grand Canyon has many short, easy hiking trails with spectacular viewpoints.
+The Grand Canyon has many short, easy hiking trails for families with younger kids.
 Regardless of the trail distance or difficulty, keep your eyes open for elk.
 The beautiful animals grow much bigger than deer and are exciting to spot in the wild.

 White Sands National Park